 Tribe officials have been considering electronic bingo instead of slot machines because electronic slot machines are considered Class 3 gambling devices that would require a change in the state gambling compact.
 Electronic bingo is considered Class 2.

-Turtle Mountain Indian Tribe Chairman Ken Davis has said the tribe might decide to put electronic bingo casinos in trust ls it already has near Williston, between Minot Bismarck.
-Tribal consultant Bill Johnson has said he believes residents of Gr Forks would support a casino when they have all the facts about it.
-Opponents have submitted petitions to city officials with thouss of signatures opposing the idea.
+Turtle Mountain Indian Tribe Chairman Ken Davis has said the tribe might decide to put electronic bingo casinos in trust lands it already has near Williston, and between Minot and Bismarck.
+Tribal consultant Bill Johnson has said he believes residents of Grand Forks would support a casino when they have all the facts about it.
+Opponents have submitted petitions to city officials with thousands of signatures opposing the idea.